auth0-samples/auth0-golang-api-samples/00-Starter-Seed/README.md

 Once you've set your Auth0 credentials in the `.env` file, run `go get .` to install the Go dependencies.

-Run `go run main.go server.go` to start the app and navigate to [http://localhost:3000/](http://localhost:3000/ping)
+Run `go run main.go` to start the app and navigate to [http://localhost:3000/](http://localhost:3001/ping)